 Despite recombinant antibodies being made from a sequence, there is yet no widespread method of artificially generating antibodies without first relying on a biological system.
 Some research has been published on the use of artificial intelligence to design and engineer antibodies de novo1 by harnessing knowledge from antibody sequences, structure and physicochemical properties.

 However, the technology remains inaccessible to most of the life sciences research community.
 Aside from de novo design, there are many other ways to obtain the sequence of an antibody for recombinant antibody expression.
 Two methods that are used to obtain the sequence of an antibody are DNA and Protein Sequencing.

 There are benefits to both, and the two techniques are complementary to each other.
 Nucleotide sequencing methodologies include RNA and/or DNA sequencing (e.g., next generation sequencing) of hybridomas, circulating B-cells obtained from peripheral mononuclear blood cells, and/or B-cells from the spleen of lab animals.

 Next Generation Protein Sequencing

 With next generation protein sequencing-guided antibody discovery, countless researchers benefit from information on the primary structure, including post-translational modifications (PTMs) that can impact yield, affinity, specificity, and half-life.
-Recently, Rapid Novor’s NGSP technology (REmAb®platform) was cited as part of a framework to generate recombinant antibodies2.
-We have also become the first team in the world to generate recombinant antibodies directly from serum using only proteomics through our REpAb® antibody discovery platform.
+Recently, Rapid Novor’s NGSP technology (REmAb®antibody sequencing service) was cited as part of a framework to generate recombinant antibodies2.
+We have also become the first team in the world to generate recombinant antibodies directly from serum using only proteomics through our REpAb® antibody generation service.